Ai Job Search Tools Comparison

 4. AIApply: Strongest AI model for tailored resumes and cover letters

-Best for: Senior candidates and writers who want every cover letter and resume bullet drafted by ChatGPT 5+, and who'll do their own due diligence on billing terms.
+Best for: Senior job seekers and writers who want every cover letter and resume bullet drafted by ChatGPT 5+, and who'll do their own due diligence on billing terms.

-AIApply runs on ChatGPT 5 (Starter) and ChatGPT 5.4 Pro (Pro tiers) to generate cover letters and tailored resume bullets per role.
+AIApply runs on ChatGPT 5 (Starter) and ChatGPT 5.4 Pro (Pro tiers) to generate a custom cover letter and resume bullets tailored to each job description.
+If you feel stuck on writing application text, this helps you save time.
 The draft quality is genuinely strong, the strongest AI model on this list for written assets.
 The trade-off is on the trust side: BBB has multiple unanswered billing complaints and Trustpilot flagged the company profile for misleading display, so go in informed.

 AIApply ChatGPT-powered resume and cover letter generator for AI job search